 b.
 You can issues commands to the Aurora Serverless DB cluster using the connection you have established.
 For example, you can show the databases on the server by pasting the following command into the MyCloud9Env bash tab:

 In this step you will terminate your Aurora DB cluster and Cloud9 environment.

 Important: Terminating resources that are not actively being used reduces costs and is a best practice.

 a.
-From the top menu, select Services, then begin typing RDS in the search bar.
+From the top menu, begin typing RDS in the search bar.
 Select RDS to go back to the Amazon RDS Console.

 d.
 From the Your environments screen, select MyCloud9Env and select Delete.
 Confirm the MyCloud9Env deletion.

 Congratulations!
 You have learned how to configure, deploy, and delete your Docker-enabled application to Amazon ECS.
 Amazon ECS is a highly scalable, high performance container management service that supports Docker containers and allows you to easily run applications on a managed cluster of Amazon EC2 instances.